Agastya Mala: Manjolai Hills

 Between elevations ranging from 1000 to 1500 metres, the Manjolai area is set deep within the Western Ghats within the Kalakkad Mundanthurai Tiger Reserve in the Tirunelveli District.
 Located on top of the Manimuthar Dam and the Manimuthar Water Falls, the Manjolai area has tea plantations, small settlements around the tea plantations, Upper Kodaiyar Dam, and a windy view point called Kuthiravetti.

 The tea plantations and the whole of Manjolai Estates are operated by the Bombay Burmah Trading Corporation Ltd on forest lands leased by the singampatti zamin.
 There are three tea estates in the Manjolai area — Manjolai Estate, Manimutharu Estate, and Oothu Estate.
 The estates are on elevations ranging between 2300 and 4200 ft.
 The estates, road, and the settlements in the Manjolai area are managed by the Bombay Burmah Trading Corporation Ltd.

 Former status prohibiting women

-Prior to November 2018, women were forbidden to climb Agastyaarkoodam by the local Kani tribe.
+Prior to November 2018, women were forbidden to climb Agasthyarkoodam by the local Kani tribe.
 After a court ruling which removed the prohibition, a woman, Dhanya Sanal — an Indian Information Service officer — reached the peak in 2019, becoming the first woman known to make the climb.
 Since the change in the law, more than 100 other women have registered for a license to make the climb.